The Adventure of the Empty House: Film and television

 This story was adapted as a short film released in 1921 as part of the Stoll film series starring Eille Norwood as Holmes.

 The 1931 film The Sleeping Cardinal (also known as Sherlock Holmes' Fatal Hour) is loosely based on "The Adventure of the Empty House" and "The Final Problem".

 Many elements of "The Adventure of the Empty House" were used in the 1939–1946 Sherlock Holmes film series starring Basil Rathbone and Nigel Bruce.
 In Sherlock Holmes and the Secret Weapon (1943), Holmes disguises himself as a German bookseller in Switzerland.
-The Woman in Green (1945) uses the scene in which a sniper attempts to shoot Holmes from across the street and shoots a wax bust instead, and is apprehended by Holmes and Watson who lie in wait.
+The Spider Woman (1944) features Holmes faking his death at a waterfall, only to return to Watson while disguised.
+The Woman in Green (1945) uses the scene in which a sniper attempts to shoot Holmes from across the street and shoots a bust instead (instead of a wax sculpture of Holmes, the shooter fires at a bust of Julius Caesar, with which Holmes shares a striking resemblance in profile), and is apprehended by Holmes and Watson who lie in wait.
 Colonel Sebastian Moran appears as the villain in Terror by Night (1946) as the last of Moriarty's gang.
+Though these films are included in a series, they share virtually no continuity.

 The story was adapted for a 1951 TV episode of We Present Alan Wheatley as Mr Sherlock Holmes in... starring Alan Wheatley as Holmes, Raymond Francis as Dr. Watson and Bill Owen as Inspector Lestrade.
 The episode is now lost.